fengyanshi/fengyanshi.github.io/setup.rst

 > make

-The executable file such as 'funwave' or 'mytvd' (specified in *Makefile*) will be generated.
-Note: always use 'make clean' after modifying Makefile.
+The executable file such as 'funwave' or 'mytvd' (specified in *Makefile*) will be generated.   **Note: always use 'make clean' after modifying Makefile**.

 4. run the model